How to Organize Your Bill-Paying Process

 Recycle any envelope stuffers that don't include any personal information like special offers or promotions for other products.
-Speaking of recycling shred anything that has personal information on it.
-If you don't own a shredder many office supply stores offer access to one for a small fee.
-Last, store your unpaid bills in the top drawer of your plastic or cardboard drawer system.
+Shred anything that has personal information on it.
+If you don't own a shredder then you can find one that you can use at an office supply store for a small fee.

 Organize Your Electronic Bills and Statements

-Use a separate email address for electronic bills, bank statements, investment statements, etc. This will ensure that an electronic bill doesn't get overlooked in the midst of the many emails you receive.
+Use a separate email address for electronic bills, bank statements, investment statements, etc. This will ensure that you don't overlook an electronic bill in the midst of the other emails you receive.

-View your online bills and statements as soon as you receive the email.
+View your online bills and statements as soon as you receive the emails.
 Confirm that you are in agreement with all of the charges and the amount due.
-If you find a discrepancy print out the document, highlight the discrepancy and place the paper in the top drawer of your plastic or cardboard drawer system along with your unpaid paper bills.
+If you find a discrepancy, then print out the document, highlight the charge, and place the paper in the top drawer of your plastic or cardboard drawer system along with your unpaid paper bills.
 If you don't have access to a printer, make note of the issue in your notebook and place the notebook in the same drawer.
 You'll deal with any discrepancies later in this process.

-Next, forward each email notification to your personal email address changing the subject line to read: entity owed, due date, and the amount due.
-For example, GA Gas, 6-28-2011, 78.00.
+Next, forward each email to your personal email address and change the subject line to include the entity owed, due date, and amount due.
+For example, GA Gas, 6-28-2019, $78.

-Create an email folder on your computer for each month and year.
-You can name it "Online Bills - January 2016.".
+Create an email folder on your computer or cloud storage for each month and year.
+You can name it "Online Bills—[Month] 2019.".
 After you've reviewed each online bill and forwarded it to yourself, save it in the monthly folder you created.